New product development: Conceptual models

 These activities yield essential information to make a Go/No-Go to Development decision.
 These decisions represent the Gates in the Stage-Gate model.

 Management

 The following are types of new product development management structures:

 Customer-centric product development

 Customer-centric new product development focuses on finding new ways to solve customer problems and create more customer-satisfying experiences.
 Companies often rely on technology, but real success comes from understanding customer needs and values.
-The most successful companies are the ones that differentiated from others, solved major customer problems, offer a compelling customer value proposition, and engage customers directly, and systematically.
+The most successful companies are the ones that differentiated from others, solve major customer problems, offer a compelling customer value proposition, and engage customers directly, and systematically.

 Systematic product development

 Systematic new product development focuses on creating a process that allows for the collection, review, and evaluation of new product ideas.

 Having a way in which employees, suppliers, distributors, and dealers become involved in finding and developing new products is important to a company's success.
 Co-ordinated (and often early) involvement of suppliers in new product development has been seen as productive and generally advocated since the 1980s.
 Early supplier involvement (ESI) is generally seen as cost-reducing, although account also needs to be taken of the danger of being locked into a supplier who can press for higher prices.
 The Chartered Institute of Procurement & Supply sets out four ESI phases: